angristan/awesome-stars/README.md

 - [azat-co/expressworks](https://github.com/azat-co/expressworks) - Learn Express.js from the author of one of the best books on Express.js—Pro Express.js— with this workshop that will teach you basics of Express.js.
 - [izy521/discord.io](https://github.com/izy521/discord.io) - A small, single-file library for creating DiscordApp clients from Node.js or the browser
 - [rvpanoz/luna](https://github.com/rvpanoz/luna) - Manage npm dependencies through a modern UI.
-- [arangodb/arangodb](https://github.com/arangodb/arangodb) - 🥑 ArangoDB is a native multi-model database with flexible data models for documents, graphs, and key-values.
-Build high performance applications using a convenient SQL-like query language or JavaScript extensions.
 - [standard/semistandard](https://github.com/standard/semistandard) - :icecream: All the goodness of `standard/standard` with semicolons sprinkled on top.
 - [yargs/yargs](https://github.com/yargs/yargs) - yargs the modern, pirate-themed successor to optimist.
 - [lodash/lodash](https://github.com/lodash/lodash) - A modern JavaScript utility library delivering modularity, performance, & extras.